vitiral/simple-quality/high-level.md

 ### Execution Method

-The minimum viable product shall be a command line utility that is given the path to one or more question files, as detailed in "User Configuration", as arguments.
+The minimum viable product shall be a command line utility that is given the path to one or more question files as arguments

 Additional arguments will include:
 - `-t`: specify the time allowed for each question